yeykawb/consid_dbt/README.md

     print(f" Added {len(df)} rows.")
 ```

 Run both scripts once.
 By using `chmod` (change mode) in bash, we change the permission for this file with `x` meaning it can get executed by just stating the file name.
-We could run it anyway with `python3 some_script.py` but this is cooler(?).
+We could run it anyway with `python3 some_script.py` but this good to know.

 ```python
 chmod +x scripts/login_generator_script.py && \